kstarre/taskTurtle/README.md

 the job creator will be revealed.
 It's then time for the job creator, and the contractor to meet to hammer (pun) out the final details, and get to work.

-# Welcome to taskTurtle.
+# Welcome to TaskTurtle.
 Let's get some work done.